Our free printable leaf activity kit is a great way for kids to jump into fall! Color, make into a collector’s book or leaf garland, and more!

 Print our sheet of leaf outlines onto colored transparency sheets, cut them out, and use them on a light table.

-For more fun kids’ fall leaf activities try making a simple and colorful DIY felt fall tree or play mouse mail with toddlers.
-Create a stunning fall leaf collage using a totally unique and unexpected process.
+For more fun kids’ fall leaf activities create a stunning fall leaf collage using a totally unique and unexpected process.
 Or turn your collection of found leaves into a beautifully simple gradient leaf banner!